 Deka Salaan, Deminer, HALO Somaliland

 Deforestation and desertification are also destroying the traditional pastoralist way of life.
 In order to survive, trees have been cut for firewood on an unprecedented scale, accelerating soil loss and land degradation.
-The system of managed reserves of range-land for animals to graze in times of drought has collapsed, leaving families vulnerable to climactic shocks.
+The system of managed reserves of range-land for animals to graze in times of drought has collapsed, leaving families vulnerable to climatic shocks.
 Pressure on limited resources drives mass internal migration, placing further stress on communities and regions.
 To build resilient and secure communities, it is vital land ecosystems are restored but the presence of minefields prevents this rehabilitation from taking place.

 HALO has launched an innovative project to combine mine clearance with environmental development, reducing the risk of death or devastating injuries from landmine accidents and improving livelihood opportunities in a region which is highly vulnerable to climate threats.